 Computerized vs. Mechanical Sewing Machines

 What are the differences between a computerized and mechanical sewing machine?
-Both types of sewing machines will contain the same basic moving parts and structure.
+Both types of sewing machines will contain the same essential moving parts and structure.
 The main difference is how the various functions of the machine are controlled.
-In a mechanical machine, the user manually controls all the functions of the various parts by turning knobs or levers.
+In a mechanical machine, the user manually controls all the functions of the different parts by turning knobs or levers.
 These engage gears that allow the machine to perform the desired function.
 In a computerized machine, these functions are controlled by microprocessors in the machine.
 The user inputs the desired functions with the use of buttons or knobs.
 The computer stores these commands in memory and controls the movement of the various parts to achieve the desired result.

 Setting Up of Computerized and Mechanical Sewing Machines

 There are similar tasks that you have to undertake when setting up both types of machines.
 You will have to place bobbins and thread spools in the machine manually and manually change the presser foot for your desired stitch selection.

 When selecting a stitch type on a mechanical machine, you do so by sliding a lever to the desired stitch, which is the same procedure for adjusting stitch width and length.
 A computerized sewing machine uses a different process for stitch selection.
 You select these settings using buttons or sometimes a touchscreen.
 Most computerized sewing machines come with an LED or LCD display that displays the chosen setting and a visual of the type of stitch you have chosen.
 The screen will then recommend the ideal presser foot to use for your selected stitch.